alexhagiopol/pybind_examples/README.md

 - calls the C++ functions
 - displays the results.

 `ExampleFunctions.cpp` contains `add()` that uses only C++ standard data types and `fill()` that uses data types from the Eigen library.
 This illustrates how to use PyBind to translate between Python data types in `demo.py` to C++ data types in `ExampleFunctions.cpp`.
 PyBind translates standard C++ data type to standard Python data types.
-PyBind translates `numpy` data types to `Eigen` data types.
+PyBind translates NumPy data types to Eigen data types.

 ```
 python3 demo.py